ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 - An <VueCustomTooltip label="Software, written in any programming language, with functionality to process and transmit content-addressed data.
 Some implementations are optimized for specific use cases or devices, or use different subsystems to handle content-addressed data.
 There are multiple specififactions in IPFS for handling content-addressed data, and not all implementations implement them." underlined multiline is-medium>implementation</VueCustomTooltip> of IPFS protocol [specifications](https://github.com/ipfs/specs), such as <VueCustomTooltip label="The first implementation of IPFS, written in Go." underlined multiline>Kubo</VueCustomTooltip>.
 - A
-<VueCustomTooltip label="A network of computers in which multiple servers act as a single processing point, without having a central server to manage network activity." underlined multiline is-medium>decentralized network</VueCustomTooltip> comprised of <VueCustomTooltip label="Computers participating in an IPFS network by running an IPFS implementation.
+<VueCustomTooltip label="A network of computers in which multiple servers act as a single processing point, without having a central server to manage network activity." underlined multiline is-medium>decentralized network</VueCustomTooltip> composed of <VueCustomTooltip label="Computers participating in an IPFS network by running an IPFS implementation.
 Also referred to as peers" underlined multiline>IPFS nodes</VueCustomTooltip> that is open and participatory.
 - A modular suite of protocols and standards for organizing and transferring content-addressed data.

 ## What IPFS _isn't_